-So, you’ve read our detailed post on taxation in Nigeria and Nigerian tax system,
+So, you’ve read our detailed post on taxation in Nigeria and Nigerian tax system, right?
+Now, you want info on the different types of taxes in Nigeria.

 As one of the principles of taxation in Nigeria is the principle of convenience, the taxpayer must not experience great cost or inconvenience simply because he wants to comply with the tax obligation.